FanzCEO/FanzDash/replit.md

 ## Frontend Architecture
 The client is built with React and TypeScript using Vite as the build tool.
 The UI leverages Radix UI components with shadcn/ui styling and Tailwind CSS for a premium cyberpunk aesthetic.
 The frontend uses wouter for client-side routing and TanStack Query for server state management.
 Real-time updates are handled through WebSocket connections for live moderation alerts.

-The platform features a comprehensive navigation system with 12+ functional pages including:
+The platform features a comprehensive navigation system with 15+ fully functional pages including:
 - Neural Dashboard with real-time threat monitoring
 - Platform Manager for multi-site connectivity
-- AI Analysis Engine with ChatGPT-4o integration
+- AI Analysis Engine with ChatGPT-4o/GPT-5 integration
 - Content Review workflows with manual approval
 - Live Stream monitoring and surveillance
 - Risk Management with threat assessment
 - Crisis Management with emergency response protocols
 - Advanced Analytics with predictive intelligence
+- Predictive Analytics with AI-powered threat forecasting
+- Compliance Reporting with regulatory audit trails
+- Security Vault for encrypted content storage
+- Audit Logs with complete action history
+- Threat Center with real-time security monitoring
+- Data Management for database operations
 - User Management for admin/moderator accounts
 - System Settings and configuration